quaife/erosion/post-processing/read_me.txt

     Use geom files and density files to find the streamlines by RK4.

 (4) stokesTracer_long.f:
-    Make the long streamlines for calculting anomalous dispersion rate.
+    Make the long streamlines for calculating anomalous dispersion rate.

 -------------------------------------------------------------------------------------------